Visit the top places to rest in peace in Buenos Aires while learning about lifestyles of the rich & (in)famous.

 Duration: The route takes about 2 hours to walk & read at a leisurely pace.
 You may need extra time to gaze at all the architecture & take photos.

 Price: USD 5.49 via PayPal (taxes included).
 A link to download the PDF will be sent to your email address after payment is confirmed.

 Recommended by so many!
 Lonely Planet, The New York Times, Wayne Bernhardson’s Argentina Travel Adventures iPhone app, LAN Airlines, Delta Airlines, and the Michelin guide Buenos Aires …Like A Local that says: “this labor of love is arguably the best guide to Recoleta Cemetery in any language.”
 Have fun & enjoy the walk!

-Note: Our sister website, Endless Mile, contains many blog posts about Buenos Aires as well as additional guides to the city (Plaza de Mayo, Once & Art Nouveau).
-If you enjoy the Recoleta Cemetery guide, then be sure to check out our others!
+Note: Our sister website Endless Mile contains many blog posts about Buenos Aires as well as additional guides to the city (Plaza de Mayo, Once & Art Nouveau).
+If you enjoy the Recoleta Cemetery guide, then check out our others!